Last Updated on January 10, 2022 by

 To Ensure Everything Is Working.

 It’s quite a turn-off when you move into an apartment only to find most utilities are malfunctioning.
 For instance, you see water heaters are not heating.
 Electricity outlets tend to be dysfunctional at times, only to find out after moving in.
 For this reason, make good use of the holding period to check out the apartment.
 Run the water from all faucets to ensure they are okay.
-Turn on and off the lights, open all doors, check the microwave and cookers to ensure they work fine.
+Turn on and off the lights, open all doors, and check the microwave and cookers to ensure they work fine.

 Most people fear doing this as it seems disrespectful and discourteous.
-Why pay for a non-functional house while you could have avoided it?
+Why pay for a non-functional house when you could have avoided it?
 It is crucial to do due diligence for your comfort and safety while renting an apartment.

 Go through the lease contract.